MediaComem/comem-archidep/ex/wopr-deployment.md

 ## :exclamation: Create a systemd service

 Create and enable a systemd unit file like in the [systemd exercise][systemd-ex].
-Make the necessary changes to run the one chat room application instead of the PHP todolist.
+Make the necessary changes to run the WOPR application instead of the PHP todolist.

 > - :gem: You will find the correct command to run the application in [the
 >   project's `README`][readme].
 Remember that systemd requires absolute paths